What makes your firm different?

 My loved one is already in a nursing home, is it too late to plan?

-No. It’s never too late to protect your assets even if your loved one is already in a nursing home.
-Someone may have told you that it’s too late to do anything because there is now a five-year look-back period.
+No, it’s never too late to protect your assets even if your loved one is already in a nursing home.
+Someone may have told you that it’s too late to do anything because there is a five-year lookback period.
 They “assume” that there is nothing that you can do.
 Often the people giving bad Medicaid advice include well-meaning lawyers, accountants, financial advisors, and even nursing home staff.
 But the truth is it’s never too late to take planning steps to protect your assets.
 It’s only too late if you have no assets or money left, so the sooner you get started the more you can protect.

 My assets are in a revocable living trust, are they protected?

 No. Assets in a revocable living trust are considered “countable” assets under the Medicaid rules.
-As such, they are available to a nursing home and thus not protected.
+Therefore, they are available to a nursing home and thus not protected.

 Is the initial consultation free?

 Yes.
-We will meet with you in our office to discuss your personal situation and how we might be able to help you.
-At that meeting, we will fully explain to you our planning process and our fees.
+We will meet with you in person or via telephone to discuss your personal situation and how we might be able to help you.
+At that meeting, we will fully explain our unique planning process and our fees.
 If you choose not to hire us, then you will owe us nothing.